haallen/CarND-Advanced-Lane-Lines-P4/writeup_template.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained lines 32-99 of this [file](AdvancedLaneDetection_video.py).

+Note - Some of this section has been copied from provided template; I thought it was a pretty good starting point

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+I start by preparing objp, which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Thus, objp is just a replicated array of coordinates, and objpoints will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.

+imgpoints is a list that will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

+For each of the provided calibration images:
+ - convert to greyscale
+ - use cv2's findChessboardCorners method to find the inside corners of the image
+ - append objp to the objpoints list
+ - append the detected corners to imgpoints list
+ - draw the detected corners on the image (not required but a good sanity check)

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ![alt text][image1]

 ### Pipeline (single images)